BENEVOLENT FUND HISTORY

 This incident highlighted the precarious lives of the caddies, often threatened by incidents in which their very low and variable income left them unable to cope, and which brought disaster and even death to themselves and their families.
 Thus, from a proposal made to the Club by Mr Isaac Awuondo, Cilla White and Jackie Ayton, the Karen Club Benevolent Fund was formally launched in 2000 with Mr Isaac Awuondo as the first Chairman.
 The fund’s income was to come from the annual Charity Golf voluntary donations and additional donations from members.

-The Fund committee now also started to look into ways to improve the precarious lives of the caddies, who can never be sure of work and are at risk of great suffering when bad weather (whether flood, drought or just a holiday period) means few golfers on the course.
+The Fund committee also started to look into ways to improve the precarious lives of the caddies, who can never be sure of work and are at risk of great suffering when bad weather (whether flood, drought or just a holiday period) means few golfers on the course.
 From 2006 the Fund therefore began assistance with secondary school fees for the children of caddies, and later extended eligibility to lower-paid employed staff members.
 The fund committee felt that these families would have a more secure future if at least some of their children could complete secondary school, without which otherwise the cycle of poverty would never be broken.
-Since then the Fund has assisted well over 100 children.
 The policy is that a child once accepted on to the scheme is supported until leaving school.
 This applies regardless of grades achieved, on the principle that it is better that children complete secondary school rather than dropping out early.

 From mid 2008 to 2009 many months of dry weather resulted in less golf being played, and many caddies and their families were close to starvation.
 Members Joe Karago, Isaac Awuondo, and Jimmy Kimondo generously donated food packages to the caddies at this crisis time, as also did the Benevolent Fund.